fiberopticnow/fiberopticnow.github.io/about.md

 Thanks for visiting my blog!
 I'm an American digital marketing consultant who has spent the last several years working abroad in China, Thailand and the Netherlands.
 I'm currently technomading, which means that I'm freelancing and traveling the world.

-Most of my blog posts here relate to my work as a digital design teacher at the International School of Amsterdam, as well as my work as an independent marketing consultant.
-If you'd like to learn more about my professional experience, please visit my <a href="https://th.linkedin.com/in/fiberopticnow">LinkedIn profile.</a>
+Most of my blog posts here relate to my work as a digital design teacher at the International School of Amsterdam, as well as my work as an independent marketing consultant.<br>

+ If you'd like to learn more about my professional experience, please visit my <a href="https://th.linkedin.com/in/fiberopticnow">LinkedIn profile.</a><br>

 I'm a pretty high-energy individual and really can't stand sitting still.
 I always have to have my hands in a variety of projects to stay motivated.
 While in Amsterdam I started up <a href="http://www.codingandcocktails.nl"> Coding and Cocktails </a>, which is a workshop for code newbies to build a landing page while also networking and making new professional contacts.
 I also organized over 40 workshops for kids in Dutch public schools with my other project <a href="https://vimeo.com/100313404">RISE OF //CODE.</a>